Welcome back to Base Camp WNC!

 Next Steps:

 Remember to like, share, subscribe, and leave comments!
 For more Homestead Planning, visit us at CarolinaHomesteadPlanners.com.
 We offer Homestead Consulting Services for those interested.
+Welcome back to Base Camp WNC!
+Today, we're continuing our Pump and Spring Water Project.
+This is Part 2.
+In this episode, we'll cover:

 Let's begin with assembling the pressure tank: